twallema/pySODM/docs/workflow.md

         return 0.50*param
 ```

 This simple function reduces the parameter `param` with a factor two if the simulation date is larger than `start_measures`.
-A time-dependent model parameter function must always have the arguments `t` (simulation timestep), `states` (dictionary of model states) and `param` (value of the parameter the function is applied to) as inputs.
-In addition, the user can supply additional arguments to the function, which need to be added to the dictionary of model parameters.
+A time-dependent model parameter function must always have the arguments `t` (simulation timestep), `states` (dictionary of model states) and `param` (original value of the parameter the function is applied to) as inputs.
+In addition, the user can supply additional arguments to the function, which need to be added to the dictionary of model parameters when the model is initialised.

-We will apply this function to the infectivity parameter `beta` by using the `time_dependent_parameters` argument of `sim()`.
+We will apply this function to the infectivity parameter `beta`, and declare this using the `time_dependent_parameters` argument when initialising the model.
 ```python
 # Attach the additional arguments of the time-depenent function to the parameter dictionary
 model.parameters.update({'start_measures': '2023-01-21'})